wrench-project/wrench/doc/wrench_102/baremetal.md

 [...]
 ~~~~~~~~~~~~~

-If the service-specific arguments are invalid (e.g., invalid hostname, unknown task,
+If the service-specific arguments are invalid (e.g., invalid hostname, unknown task1,
 number of cores too large), the `wrench::JobManager::submitJob()` method
 throws a `wrench::ExecutionException`.